 Numerous studies have proved that turmeric exhibits anti-cancer properties.
-It suppresses the initiation, progression and metastasis of numerous kinds of cancers.
+It suppresses the initiation, progression and metastasis (secondary malignant growth) of numerous kinds of cancers.
 The most interesting fact is that curcumin also activates certain proteins in the body that suppress tumours.
 Turmeric offers protection against brain, breast, bone and gastrointestinal cancers.

 Aids Weight Loss

 Curcumin aids in losing weight and reduces the incidence of obesity-related diseases.
 The inflammation associated with obesity is due to the presence of immune cells called macrophages.
 These cells produce cytokines which cause inflammation in organs.
 As per research reports, turmeric suppresses the number and activity of these cells and help reduce some of the adverse consequences of obesity.

 The antioxidant effect of turmeric appears to be so powerful that it may prevent your liver from damage by toxins.
 This is good news for chronic sufferers who take strong medications for long-term use, as these might harm their liver.
 Research reveals that curcumin can be effective in various types of oxidative associated liver disorders.
 It also seems to prevent further buildup of liver fat in people with nonalcoholic fatty liver disease.